 Ready to take the plunge and go house hunting?
 There are several ways to get started.

-Put some feelers out on social media channels, as Siem Reap has many pages and groups dedicated to property searches such as:
+Put some feelers out on social media channels.
+Siem Reap has many pages and groups dedicated to property searches, but we recommend in particularly:

-On these pages, you can ask for any leads, at the same time as scrolling through the latest listings.
-Viewings can usually be arranged by replying to a post on the FB page and liaising direct with the agent or owner.
+On this page, you can ask for any leads, at the same time as scrolling through the latest listings.
+Viewings can usually be arranged by replying to a post on the FB page and liaising directly with the agent or owner.

 Try our Siem Reap community page, too, for general questions about living in Siem Reap: https://www.facebook.com/groups/siemreapcommunity/.